intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 coordinate system $LCS_A$ and $LCS_B$, a Cartesian lateral acceleration value of _1 m/$s^2$_ becomes _0.25 lat/$s^2$_ in $LCS_A$ and _0.5 lat/$s^2$_ in
 $LCS_B$.
 Therefore, the formula for constant accelerated movement has to use different acceleration constants in different lanes.
-This situation is getting even worse, if a car is changing the lane from lane A to lane B: then the closed formula for constant accelerated movement to calculate the lateral distance over time cannot be applied anymore directly.
+This effect is getting even worse, if a car is changing the lane from lane A to lane B: then the closed formula for constant accelerated movement to calculate the lateral distance over time cannot be applied anymore directly.